Guide to Cheaper Travel

 How To Find Cheaper Airfares

 One word of caution, some very cheap airfares involve long layovers or multiple connections.
 Unless there is a very good reason to do so, try to avoid such routes.
 Staying in an airport for 9 hours without access to a business lounge to relax in or an airport hotel to sleep in is going to be a very tiring experience.
-Likewise a direct flight that would normally take 10 hours could take double that time if you have two connections during the journey.
+Likewise, a direct flight that would typically take 10 hours could take double that time if you have two connections during the journey.
 This may sound fine, but after undertaking such an arduous journey, you are likely to entirely miss your first day or two of sightseeing in your destination due to your recovery from both this and jet lag.

 How To Find Cheaper Accommodation

 The two cheapest options are Couchsurfing (where you stay in someone’s house or apartment for a few nights for free) or house sitting through such sites as Housecarers and Trusted Housesitters where you can look after someone’s home (mainly to care for pets) when the owners are away.
-House sitting is definitely better suited to longer term stays.
+House sitting is better suited to longterm stays.
 Solo female travellers should be warned that in some countries a certain portion of male Couchsurfing hosts only accept female guests as they use it for a pseudo-dating service.
 Check the credentials and previous reviews of the person you are staying with before making a decision.